 A 16-year-old boy died on Sunday night after the car he was driving crossed the center line and struck a vehicle travelling in the opposite direction.
 Three people from the other car were hospitalized with injuries; one is listed in serious condition, and two are in fair condition.
 The accident occurred roughly three miles north of Battle Ground.

-Why are there so many fatal head-on collisions in the news?
+Why are there so many fatal head-on collisions in Washington State?

 According to the Fatal Analysis Reporting system, head-on collisions involving a car crossing the center line happen most frequently on undivided two-lane roads in rural areas.
 Because there is no barrier between traffic travelling in opposite directions, even a small mistake can have potentially fatal consequences when a car crosses into the path of oncoming traffic.

 Head-on accidents are most likely to be fatal on roads where high speeds are allowed.
 While they do occur in areas with higher traffic volumes and lower average speeds, they are much less likely to be deadly in those situations.